cloud-custodian/cloud-custodian/docs/source/quickstart/index.rst

 release of Python manually. `This guide
 <https://realpython.com/installing-python/>`_ may be a useful reference.

+NOTE: Some Enterprise/Long Term Support Linux distributions may support Python longer than the upstream support period.
+If you are in this situation it might be prudent to contact your vendor to see if there are other supported ways to use a more recent version.
+In some cases using the Docker container might be an appropriate solution.

 NOTE: Ensure you install the correct follow-on package depending on the cloud you are deploying to, otherwise you won't have the right modules for that specific cloud.